djangoconfire/multi_processing_threading/diff_in_process_thread.md

-### Difference in MultiProecesing and MultiThreading
+### Difference in MultiProcessing and MultiThreading
 - Multiprocessing and Multithreading both are way to achieve multitasking.
 - Multitasking
     - Running more than one task at some time.